Former aide to top Russian arrested as foreign agent who eyed NRA, pols

 Key figure in Russia's NRA outreach ploy added to sanctions listApr.07.201811:20

-The unsealing of the charges against Butina came within hours of a stunning press conference in which President Donald Trump refused to say he accepted the assessment of the U.S. intelligence community over Putin's denials that Russian meddled in the election.
+The unsealing of the charges against Butina came within hours of a stunning press conference in Helsinki in which President Donald Trump refused to say he accepted the assessment of the U.S. intelligence community over Putin's denials that Russian had meddled in the election.

 Butina is a gun-rights advocate who cozied up to conservatives in the nation's capital.
 In February 2017, the Daily Beast reported that she was close to Republican activist Paul Erickson, who appeared at her birthday party months earlier dressed as Rasputin.